City Press (South Africa)

-City Press is a South African news brand that publishes on multiple platforms.
-Its flagship print edition is distributed nationally on Sunday, and it has a daily newsletter, online platform, and other social media platforms.
+City Press is a South African news brand that publishes online.
+Its flagship print edition was distributed nationally on Sunday, and it has a daily newsletter, online platform, and other social media platforms.
 These include Twitter, Facebook, Instagram and YouTube.
+The newspaper is owned by Media24, which is the media arm of Naspers.
+The last print edition was published on Sunday 22 December 2024.
+It is now available on News24..

-The publication also runs a popular, daily morning newsletter called On a Point of Order, a play on the South African Parliament scene, which frequently sees members of Parliament rising "on a point of order" to protest against something that somebody has said.
+The publication also runs a daily morning newsletter called On a Point of Order, a play on the South African Parliament scene, which frequently sees members of Parliament rising "on a point of order" to protest against something that somebody has said.